cydea/ir-plan/README.md

 This project contains a [template cyber IR plan](https://github.com/cydea/ir-plan/blob/master/ir-plan.md) for you to pick up and tailor to your organisation.

+Details of our other open projects can be found at [https://cydea.tools](https://cydea.tools).

 ## Why?